rwurdig/Data-Engineer-Project/README.md

 # Explanation

-When you run ``docker-compose up`` inside the data-engineering-challenge directory, it will start the Docker with the services and ports configured as it was shown in the previous section.
+When you run ``docker-compose up`` inside the Data-Engineer-Project directory, it will start the Docker with the services and ports configured as it was shown in the previous section.

 The ``localhost:8080`` is configured to the webserver of the airflow UI, where we can start the dags and check if our ingestion and processing was finished.